Contact homology and virtual fundamental cycles: Virtual fundamental cycles

-To turn this sketch into an actual construction, we must carry out the above arguments on the chain level, with all the necessary chain level functoriality with respect to morphisms and concatenations of trees.
-This is a non-trivial task, since many of the chain maps we are given go in the wrong direction (basically, we need to ``invert quasi-isomorphisms'').
+To turn this sketch into an actual construction, we must carry out the above arguments on the chain level, with all the necessary chain level functoriality with respect to morphisms and concatenations in $\SSS$.
+This is not completely trivial, since many of the chain maps we are given go in the wrong direction (basically, we need to ``invert quasi-isomorphisms'').
 The rest of this section is devoted to performing the necessary algebraic manipulations.